Tatwi/QBasic/MISC/README.md

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.

+**/RUNMAN**
+Testing sprite animation using a 4 frame 8x8 running man.

 **/SPRITE1**
 A demonstration on how to create and use a sprite that is loaded from a comma separated data file.